OCTOBER 20: Yes, it’s true isn’t it? Only how many shopping days until Christmas? What a year it’s been.

 Thankyou to all the bloggers, Amazon Reviewers, and everyone who has reviewed it.
 I am ever grateful you like it.
 I will keep striving to get better.
 I know we are all in lockdown, but when this is over, I am going to be out signing in various places (all will be up on my EVENTS page, on this web, and if any of you are in the area, I would love you come and say Hi.

-It is August and, officially my latest hits the shops at the end of this month, and currently I am being sent around doing lots of promotion to publicise the fact that it is coming out soon.
+It is December and, officially my latest, The Terror Within, has hit the shops.
+I am currently being sent around doing lots of promotion to publicise the fact that it is coming out soon.

 I went to a book shop yesterday.
-The staff there were terribly nice, and because no one seemed to be vaguely impressed with my presence in the shop, except to ask me if I knew where the Sci-Fi or the young adult author’s books were kept, one of the shop assistants brought me tea and cake.
-I adore cake and can hardly resist the smell of a cream and jam laden fresh sponge slice.
+The staff there were terribly nice, and because no customers seemed to be vaguely impressed with my presence in the shop, except to ask me if I knew where the Sci-Fi or the young adult author’s books were kept, one of the shop assistants brought me tea and cake.
+I adore cake and can hardly resist the smell of a chocolate sponge laden with running chocolate.
 However, I am abstaining from cake at the moment.
 (I didn’t like to say so at the time as the cake was definitely home-made, and with all the trouble it takes to bake a cake, and Mary Berry’s latest book flying off the shelf in front of my very eyes, when no one was even looking at mine, I felt the least I could have done was to say thank you.
 Otherwise, it might have looked like I was envious of Mary Berry.
 Actually I am.
-She has the most gorgeous figure and every shot I see of her on television, she has her mouth stuffed with cake.
+Every shot I see of her on television she has her mouth stuffed with cake and yet she has the most gorgeous figure.
 The truth is I am going on holiday soon and am hoping to get into my clothes, so am attempting to avoid anything that is heavily sprinkled with sugar.
-I was about to drink the tea when a customer came up and looked at my name above my table and asked if I was Linda Regan.
-Relieved I didn’t have a mouthful of cake, I said I was, and asked if she wanted me to sign one of my books for her.
-She said she did, but her eyes were glued to the sugary, cherry and cream filled, slice of cake on the plate in front of me.
+I was about to sip from the lovely china cup brimming with hot tea when a customer came up and studied my name which was written on the large oblong pice of paper on my table, next to a pile of my books.
+She then asked if I was Linda Regan.
+Relieved I didn’t have my mouth stuffed with chocolate sponge cake, I said I was, and asked if she wanted me to sign one of my books for her.
+She said she did, but her eyes were glued to the chocolate cake on the plate in front of me.
 I crossed my fingers behind my back and told her I wasn’t a cake person and would she like the slice.
-She said she would and immediately ate it, she also washed it down with my tea.
+She said she would and immediately ate it, washing it down with my much-looked forward to cup of hot tea.
 I didn’t like to object because she was the first person all day to ask for a signed copy of my book. (even though I asked if she wanted one).
 So I just handed her the book, duly signed.
 She thanked me and as I watched her walk to the till to pay, she walked past it, and then out the door and into the street, still carrying my book in her hand!